My Personal Journey

 Although the idea of becoming a psychotherapist was planted in my teenage years, I am grateful that my path to this work was a winding one — that many other seeds were planted and watered along the way.

-What started as a two-dimensional idea of what it means to be a therapist (sitting in a professional office, one leg crossed over the other, sharing fascinating insights) has broadened into an idea of therapy as an encounter between people, which is attuned to the needs of the client.
+What started as a two-dimensional idea of what it means to be a therapist (sitting in a professional office, one leg crossed over the other, sharing fascinating insights) has broadened into an idea of therapy as an encounter between two or more people, which is attuned to the needs of the client(s).

 This connection can look very different from moment to moment.